 11.1 For LDOs to become a popular and effective planning tool, the business case for LDOs needs to be a strong one.
 LDOs need to provide clear benefits to applicants and the planning service alike, which significantly outweigh the costs of their preparations and the risks of unforeseen impacts from development permitted under them.
-The costs and benefits are discussed below.
+The costs and benefits are summarised below.
+This information is drawn from a more detailed report which is a background paper to this report and will be published alongside the consultation material on the Council's website.